vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 stra, p.
 155; cites the views of Yogasūtra, Bhoja's commentary

 Ambhiyas, p.
-156. on, called Rājamārtanda, pp. 585, 586; pot later than 2nd or 3rd
+156. on, called Rājamārtaṇḍa, pp. 585, 586; pot later than 2nd or 3rd

 Yogiśvara, means Yāj. and is differ century, p.
 316.